dennissxz/data-science-handbook/_sources/31-regression/11-linear-models.md

 ### $R$-squared

-R-squared (R2) is a statistical measure that represents the proportion of the variance for a dependent variable that's explained by an independent variable or variables in a regression model.
-Whereas correlation explains the strength of the relationship between an independent and dependent variable, R-squared explains to what extent the variance of one variable explains the variance of the second variable.
+$R$-squared ($R$^2) is a statistical measure that represents the proportion of the variance for a dependent variable that's explained by an independent variable or variables in a regression model.

+Whereas correlation explains the strength of the relationship between an independent and dependent variable, $R$-squared explains to what extent the variance of one variable explains the variance of the second variable.

 $$
 R^2 = \frac{SSR}{SST}  = 1 - \frac{SSE}{SST}